mui/mui-x/docs/data/data-grid/accessibility/accessibility.md

 - `compact`
 - `comfortable`

-The `density` prop supports controlled mode, which means you can set it programmatically in one of the following ways:
+You can set the density programmatically in one of the following ways:

-1. Initialize the density with the `initialState.density` prop.
+1. Uncontrolled – initialize the density with the `initialState.density` prop.

    ```tsx
    <DataGrid